persman96/katacoda-scenarios/dhall/finish.md

 In this tutorial we have learnt some basic usage of Dhall as well as how to integrate it with Python.

 - We learnt how to use variables and function for cleaner and more maintainable configuration files.
-- We learnt how to use it with the Python package.
+- Use the Python Dhall package
-- We learny how to convert our Dhall code to both JSON and yaml.
+- How to convert Dhall files to JSON and yaml

 ## Further Learning